jonaschlegel/archaeological-fields-and-methods/README.md

 #### Key Books/Articles

-- **[Public Archaeology](https://www.routledge.com/Public-Archaeology/Merriman/p/book/9780415354894)** by Nick Merriman: A comprehensive introduction to the field, exploring how archaeology can be communicated to the public and the role of heritage in society.
+- **Public Archaeology** by Nick Merriman (1972): A comprehensive introduction to the field, exploring how archaeology can be communicated to the public and the role of heritage in society.
-- **[Archaeology and the Public Purpose](https://www.bloomsbury.com/us/archaeology-and-the-public-purpose-9781472588876/)** by Gabriel Moshenska: Examines the relationship between archaeologists and the public, focusing on outreach, education, and the ethics of public engagement.
+- **[Key Concepts in Public Archaeology](https://uclpress.co.uk/book/key-concepts-in-public-archaeology/)** edited by Gabriel Moshenska (2017): Examines the relationship between archaeologists and the public, focusing on outreach, education, and the ethics of public engagement.
-- **[Digging for the Public: Archaeological Practice in a Public Context](https://www.springer.com/gp/book/9781461461746)** edited by Carol McDavid and David W. Babson: A collection of essays on public archaeology projects, focusing on community engagement and collaborative research.

 #### Journals/Journal Series

 - **[Public Archaeology](https://www.tandfonline.com/toc/ypua20/current)**: A journal dedicated to public archaeology, focusing on community archaeology, outreach, and the communication of heritage.
-- **[Journal of Community Archaeology & Heritage](https://www.tandfonline.com/toc/yjch20/current)**: Covers community and public archaeology, focusing on participatory approaches and heritage conservation.
 - **[International Journal of Heritage Studies](https://www.tandfonline.com/toc/rjhs20/current)**: Frequently publishes research on heritage management, public engagement, and archaeological outreach.
 - **[ARCHEOSTORIE® Journal of Public Archaeology](https://archeostoriejpa.eu/)**: A digital, open-access journal focusing on projects that involve the public and explore innovative communication of archaeology.

 #### Relevant Podcasts/Videos/Newsletters/Blogs

-- **[Podcast: The Public Archaeology Podcast](https://www.archaeologypodcastnetwork.com/)**: Discusses topics related to public archaeology, heritage management, and community involvement in archaeological projects.
+- **[Anarchaeologist Podcast: Prof. Holtorf and the Temple of Public Archaeology - Ep.
+07](https://www.archaeologie-online.de/podcasts/podcast/prof-holtorf-and-the-temple-of-public-archaeology/)**: Interview with Prof. Cornelius Holtorf about the book "Archaeology as a Brand".

 #### Conferences